thesnups/ts-annotations/README.md

   }
   ```

-  By decorating these fields, we're telling the `ts-annotations` library, where on the JSON the value we're mapping from is located.
+  By decorating these fields, we're telling the `ts-annotations` library the path where the value we want is located on the source object.
 In addition, the type of the field tells it what type we expect it to be or that we want it to be casted to.
-If they don't exist, or thrown an error, it will use the default value provided in the field declaration.
+If they don't exist, or if an error is thrown, it will use the default value provided in the field declaration.
 This works with custom types as long as those classes also have been decorated and `ts-annotations` can deserialize them.
 So the next step is to actually create our new `User` object.

   You'll also notice the the syntax for providing paths is based off of normal JavaScript property accessors.
 There is also support for accessing array indexes and object keys using dynamic values, examples will be provided in the [Advanced Usage](#advanced-usage) section.